amitadate/amitadate.github.io/_pages/about.md

 Before joining the masters program in Fall 18, I completed my undergraduate degree in Computer Science from [Vellore Institute of Technology](https://www.vit.ac.in/) in Summer 2018.
 During my undergraduate years, I was advised by [Dr. B. K. Tripathy](https://www.researchgate.net/profile/BK_Tripathy).
 I've also interned with the research team at Cisco Systems Inc during Summer 2017.

 I am presently working at the [Image and Vision Processing Lab](http://ivpl.eecs.northwestern.edu/) at Northwestern.
-My current work is within developing a better understanding of conditional generative networks using latent space optimization techniques.
+My current work is within optimization aspects of conditional generative networks for the task of controlled image synthesis.